A HANGER AND A DRAGON

 “Why am I naked?”

 “Because that’s how it works.”
 He cracked his neck and grabbed the leather sack he had earlier set on the sand beside the rock he sits on.
 “I put some clothes in here when my scout told me you were here.”

 I released my sack and took the sack he was holding out.
 “Thanks.”

 “Most welcome.
 I have to get back to my ship to make sure the careening’s going well.”
 He pushed himself up, hands on knees.

 “Wait.
 You don’t know my name.”

-I was left alone for a bit, to gather my thoughts while Yellowbeard wandered off into the forest.
+I was left alone for a bit, to gather my thoughts after Yellowbeard wandered off into the forest.
 I put on the rags he had given me, to cover my nakedness.
 White linen pants that only went down to my shins, tied off with a bit of buff rope.
 A blousy white shirt with a brown blood stain around a hole just right of my belly button.
 A tan burlap bag with a shoulder strap.
 A woven grass hat that looked like something a woman would wear on vacation.

 As I was pulling on my new clothes, I noticed that all my scars were gone.
 I had been killed, probably by a car slamming into me at a crosswalk, at the age of 49.
 My body looked more like 30.
 My beer gut was gone.
 The gray hairs on my chest were brown again.